hazelhkim/Problem-Solving/CTCI/Recursion-and-Dynamic-Programming/instruction.md

 - While there are a large number of recursive problems, many follow **similar patterns**.
 - A good hint that a problem is recursive is that it can be built off of **subproblems**. <br />

-When you hear a problem beginning with the following statements, it's often (though not always) a good candidate for recursion:
+- When you hear a problem beginning with the following statements, it's often (though not always) a good candidate for recursion:
-    - "Design an algorithm to compute the nth ...," <br />
+        - "Design an algorithm to compute the nth ...,"
-    - "Write code to list the first n...," <br />
+        - "Write code to list the first n...,"
-    - "Implement a method to compute all ...," <br />
+        - "Implement a method to compute all ...,"
         - and so on.

 **Tip**
 - People typtically have about 50% accuracy in their "this sounds like a recursive problem" instinct.
 Use that instict, since that 50% is valuable.
 But don't be afraid to look at the problem in a different way, even if you initially thought it seemed recursive.
 There's also a 50% chance that you were wrong.